TrellixVulnTeam/swahilipython_SCMU/Doc/library/sys.rst

     .. seealso::

         :class:`importlib.abc.MetaPathFinder`
-          The abstract base class defining the interface of finder objects on :data:`meta_path`.
+          The abstract base kundi defining the interface of finder objects on :data:`meta_path`.
         :class:`importlib.machinery.ModuleSpec`
-          The concrete class which
+          The concrete kundi which
           :meth:`~importlib.abc.MetaPathFinder.find_spec` should return
           instances of.